ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

         The _dce is the instance of the Dynamsoft Camera Enhancer.
         The Barcode Reader will use this instance to take control of the camera and acquire frames from the camera to start the barcode decoding process.*/ barcodeReader.setCameraEnhancer(dce)
-        barcodeReader.setTextResultCallback(textResultDelegate:self, userData:nil)
+        /*Make this setting to get the result.
+The result will be an object that contains text result and other barcode information.*/ barcodeReader.setDBRTextResultDelegate(self, userData: nil)
         barcodeReader.startScanning()
     }
     ```

-5. Lastly, we'll add the `showText` method to display the barcode results on the UI
+5. Lastly, add the `showText` method to display the barcode results on the UI

     Objective-C: